DiscoverAtlanta.com homepage

 An Old-Fashioned Picnic

 Have a picnic.
-There are plenty of parks so grab a basket of food and have a picnic, starting with Piedmont Park.
+There are plenty of parks in Atlanta so grab a basket of food and have a picnic, starting with Piedmont Park.
 What’s better than some fried chicken, chips and brownies?
 You can either make the food at home or do take out.
 Mom will love the old-fashioned family togetherness.
 Don’t forget to bring along a Frisbee or a ball for a bit of competitive family games.

 Spa Specials